cloudinary-training/cld-upload-presets/README.md

 # Upload Presets

-In this module we walk through how to programmatically create two different upload presets and upload assets to Cloudinary using those presets.
+In this module we walk through how to programmatically create two different upload presets and then use those presets to upload assets to Cloudinary.

 ## Environment Setup